 World War two

-Local Census reports from 1939 and 1940 (below) asked for numbers of refugees.
+Local Census reports from 1939 and 1940 (below) asked for numbers of evacuees.
 The returns are probably incomplete.
 The 67th comprised purely of evacuees specifically from London, was registered as working at District Headquarters, Grafton Street and was run by leaders from Selwyn College.
 The 60th, The Leys School, recorded four Rovers and, possibly not connected, a Rover Mate from the Westminster Crew.
 A list compiled after 1992 has 12 names of ‘Some Leysians who may have come to this country as refugees from Germany, Austria etc.’ between 1936 and 1939.
 Three of these became Scouts.
 The Crew also hosted four or five German refugees in April 1939, but as visitors not at the school or as Scouts.
 An ASM from the 1st City of London Group was working with the 12th and a Mr Bennett (a London Scouter at present in Cambridge) was recorded.

 There is no definitive list of District numbers for 1939 but from these returns 110 of the 746 Cubs, Scouts, and Rovers were evacuees.
 The 1940 list is (even) less complete but lists 62.
 A significant number of the first wave of evacuees returned home as the phoney war continued.